jariffo/Rstudio_Certification_Teaching/README.md

 ### Relevant experience:

-Sayén use R since three years ago.
-In the last semester she partcipates in an introductory workshop for tidyverse.
-In particular, she knows import data and make graphs.
+Sayén uses R since three years ago.
+In the last semester, she participates in an introductory workshop for tidyverse.
+In particular, she knows import data and makes graphs.
 In this semester, she participates in the intermediate workshop for tidyverse.
-In the capter working with data, in the last lesson she learns if_else() function.
+In the chapter working with data, in the last lesson, she learns if_else() function.

 ### Perceived needs:

-Sayén knows that is important manipulate data to develop the university's projects and then R is a great tool.
-Also, her family do not understand clearer what she does, so it's great how they visualizations can help to talk with her family about her studies.
+Sayén knows that is important to manipulate data to develop the university's projects and then R is a great tool.
+Also, her family do not understand clearly what she does, so it's great how they visualizations can help to talk with her family about her studies.

 ### Special considerations:

-Sayén is very shy, she does not believe so much in her capacities and suffers from impostor syndrome in discussions about R. Also, she studies with a scholarship and she prepare classes for learn more and for money.
+Sayén is very shy, she does not believe so much in her capacities and suffers from impostor syndrome in discussions about R.

 ## 2. Concept map